-Use Appropriate Terminology

-Use understandable, plain language.
+Use Appropriate Terminology: Use understandable, plain language.
 Eliminate agency/state-specific or technical language as much as possible or explain/define what it means.
 Be consistent in the use of words.
 Don’t use more than one word to mean the same thing.
 Consider including a glossary of defined terms.

-Avoid Conflicting Information

-Don’t repeat the same information in multiple sections of the solicitation.
+Avoid Conflicting Information: Don’t repeat the same information in multiple sections of the solicitation.
 Make it easy for bidders to identify what must be included with the bid and the requirements of the contract by stating what is needed only one time.
 If referencing information found elsewhere in the document, identify the specific section (e.g., “as described in Section 4.4 – Reporting Requirements”).

-Avoid Ambiguity

-Do not use vague language such as: sufficient, consistently, generally, periodically, reasonable.
+Avoid Ambiguity: Do not use vague language such as: sufficient, consistently, generally, periodically, reasonable.
 Such language may be open to differing interpretations.
 Definitive language that is clear and concise, such as weekly or quarterly, is difficult to dispute.
 Don’t say “in accordance with manufacturer’s specifications,” as these may change.
 Include the actual specifications so contractors know what is expected.

-Be Specific

-Where possible, give quantitative measurements of deliverables or requirements.
+Be Specific: Where possible, give quantitative measurements of deliverables or requirements.
 For instance, if the scope requires electronic storage of documents, what is the size of those documents (e.g., MB, GB, TB)?
 Avoid specifics that are tailored to a particular vendor unless critical to documented legitimate form, function, and utility needs.

-Be Thorough and Comprehensive

-Remember, if it isn’t in writing, it isn’t included.
+Be Thorough and Comprehensive: Remember, if it isn’t in writing, it isn’t included.
 Even if something is common practice in the industry, if it is not specified in the scope, the contractor does not have to provide it.
 Make sure all relevant terms are included in the solicitation or include a sample contract with all relevant terms.
 Have someone review the final draft solicitation who is not familiar with the procurement to identify gaps, conflicting information, or scope that is too broad or narrow.

-Scope of Work
+7.7 Scope of Work